LiterallyTheOne/my_notes/keras/Basics.md

 ## Tensor

-Tensor is a data structure like a `numpy` array which is designed to work better with `gpu`s and `tpu`s.
+Tensor is a data structure like a `NumPy` array which is designed to work better with `GPU`s and `TPU`s.